AIADMK tweaks bylaws, seeks to shut door on V K Sasikala | Politics

 - India

-The main opposition AIADMK, which is facing challenges from eased out leader V K Sasikala, on Wednesday amended its bylaws to strengthen norms to retain the present leadership structure of top two positions held by O Panneerselvam and K Palaniswami.
+The main opposition AIADMK in Tamil Nadu, which is facing challenge from eased out leader V K Sasikala, on Wednesday amended its bylaws to strengthen norms to retain the present leadership structure of top two positions held by O Panneerselvam and K Palaniswami.

+The party also harped on 'unity,' and strengthening the 'hands of party's top leaders' and to work hard to win future elections.
+The amendments to bylaws at the Executive Committee meeting of the AIADMK held here, effectively closes the door on Sasikala, who has claimed to be the party 'general secretary,' a post last held by the late Chief Minister J Jayalalithaa who died in December 2016.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)